 Exalate is one of the issue sync solution providers and is based on multiple years of expertise in the domain of synchronization.
 The product has been designed with full flexibility in mind.

-While Exalate supports the simple, straightforward sync scenario’s, it can also handle very complex business orchestrations.
+While Exalate supports simple, straightforward sync scenarios, it can also handle very complex business orchestrations.

-There are no limits to sending information between different issue-trackers, including standard fields, custom fields, attachments, comments, work logs, components, versions, agile fields, service desk fields… actually Exalate uses a mechanism that allows sending any issue information to the other side.
+There are no limits to sending information between different issue trackers, including standard fields, custom fields, attachments, comments, work logs, components, versions, agile fields, and service desk fields.
+Actually, Exalate uses a mechanism that allows sending any issue information to the other side.
 This means that also information from add-ons can be exchanged.